Is India vs England on TV? Channel and how to watch Test series online - Yahoo Sports

 Is India vs England on TV?
 Channel and how to watch Test series online

-After securing one of the greatest ever results, England cricket go in search of another memorable victory in India as the second Test begins in Visakhapatnam.
+England are looking to build on their remarkable victory in the first Test after travelling to Visakhapatnam for the second match of the five-Test series against India.

-Fresh off the heroics of Hyderabad, where England turned a 190-run first-innings deficit into a stunning 28-run win, Ben Stokes and his players are confident of building on their lead in the five-Test series.
+Fresh off the heroics of Hyderabad, where England turned a 190-run first-innings deficit into a stunning 28-run win, Ben Stokes and his players resume this challenging five-Test series.

-While England cannot afford to get carried away after seeing 1-0 lead turn into a 3-1 defeat in India in 2021, the hosts will once again be without Virat Kohli due to personal reasons, adding to the absences of Ravindra Jadeja and KL Rahu.
+England cannot afford to get carried away after seeing a 1-0 lead turn into a 3-1 defeat in India in 2021, but the hosts will once again be without Virat Kohli due to personal reasons, adding to the absences of Ravindra Jadeja and KL Rahul.

+England have an injury blow of their own however, with Jack Leach ruled out of the second Test match after sustaining a haematoma in his knee while in the field of the first day at Hyderabad, and Shoaib Bashir will make his England debut in the place of the side’s number one spinner.

 Ollie Pope was England’s player of the match in the first Test after his stunning 196, while debutant Tom Hartley took seven wickets to help England over the line.